Dealing with proprietary A/V formats

 Reduct supports most audio and video formats, including many proprietary ones.
 But some formats are intentionally locked up inside proprietary software, and only play using specialized programs.
 If you’ve ever been handed one (or many!) of these unusual files, you know how frustrating it can be to try to work with them outside of their original ecosystem.

-If you’ve not opted for the Human Services Import Support add-on, below are some of the more common proprietary formats you might come across, and how you can handle them yourself.
+If you have not opted to add the Human Services Import Support add-on, below are some of the more common proprietary formats you might come across, and how you can handle them yourself.

 Doing it yourself

 If you encounter files that can only be played using specialized software (typically from the maker of the hardware that generated or captured the footage in the first place), or files that Reduct cannot process, your first effort should be to convert or export them to standard formats - typically MP4, MOV, or AVI files for video, or to MP3 or WAV for audio files.
-Many proprietary players offer the ability to export a file in one of the above formats; take that exported file and upload that to Reduct.
+Many proprietary players offer the ability to export a file in one of the above formats.
+Take that exported file and upload it to Reduct.

 Common proprietary formats